 Maintaining the structure of the Brussels Regulations, the EU Enforcement and Order of Payment, the Maintenance Regulation and Rome I & II on Applicable law are essential to litigants in both the UK and the EU.
 They assist in the resolution of disputes and are valuable to litigants in their personal and commercial capacities.
-Other Civil Rights including those relating to Intellectual Property should be included in the Withdrawal Agreement.
+Other Civil Rights including European Trademark Unitary Patents and Design Rights and pending applications should be included in the Withdrawal Agreement.